Omamah-Shahzad/Thermal-Sensation-Model/README.md

  | -2    | cool              |
  | -3    | cold              |

 The dataset is given in an excel file named CollectedData.xlsx, see sheet 2 of excel file.
 The dimension names (column headers) are not mentioned in the given file.
-The table below describes the columns which will be of interest.
+The table below describes the columns which are of interest.

  |Column number	| Feature Name | Feature Description              |
  | -------------|:------------:| :-------------------------------:|